SuperpowersCorp/longboye/README.md

 - Any comments that appear between the first uncommented import statement and the last uncommented import statement will be removed.
-- Using the current emacs integration function will cause your cursor to move jump around on save in some situations.
+- Using the current emacs integration function will cause your cursor to jump around on save in some situations.

 <a name="emptors">*</a> Emptors are Functors over expectations.